samuelgoto/proposal-expression-members/README.md

   dateOfBirth = new Date("05/02/1982");

   // This feature enables a syntactical simplification for short
   // expression-bodied members.
-For example, once can write:
+For example, one can write:
-  //

   fullName => `${this.firstName} ${this.lastName}`;
   age => new Date().getFullYear() - this.dateOfBirth.getFullYear();